Scar of War

 When the war finally ended in April 2006, it was clear that the country would have to deal with its legacy for a long time.
 Peace and reconciliation, truth and justice would be a challenge because neither side lost, neither side won.

 But the people lost.

-Since the book was expensive, nepa-laya decided to take the pictures in a travelling photo exhibition across the country in three phases in 2007-2009.
+Since the book was expensive, nepa-laya decided to take the pictures in a traveling photo exhibition across the country in three phases in 2007-2009.
 Some 350,000 visitors came to see the photographs, another 150,000 came to watch the screenings of the film Frames of War.

-In many places, like this bombed out hospital in Chautara in which two patients were killed during a night-long battle, the photographs were displayed amidst the ruins.
+In many places, like this bombed-out hospital in Chautara in which two patients were killed during a night-long battle, the photographs were displayed amidst the ruins.

 Tens of thousands of high school and college students came to see the pictures and were deeply moved.
 Many relived their own war experiences and wrote down their thoughts and testimonies in guest books.